 Fritz continues, "In 1955, the USET sponsored the first National Three-Day Championship for the Wofford Cup, named for the first president of the USET, Colonel John (Gyp) Wofford.
 The event was held in the Metamora Hunt area north of Detroit.
 National USET Championships were held at the Broadmoor Hotel in Colorado Springs in 1957 and 1958, the latter being the selection trial for the 1959 Pan American Games."

 Meanwhile, back in the eastern part of America, the Green Mountain Horse Association in South Woodstock, Vermont began to assume a leadership role in support of eventing.
-Pomfret, Vermont summer resident Philip Hoffman (president of Johnson and Johnson) and long time GMHA officer Roger Maher organized eventing clinics taught by Brigadier General John Tupper Cole, Stewart Treviranus, H.L.M.
+Pomfret, Vermont summer resident Philip Hofmann (president of Johnson and Johnson) and long time GMHA officer Roger Maher organized eventing clinics taught by Brigadier General John Tupper Cole, Stewart Treviranus, H.L.M.
 Van Schaik, Capt.
 John (Jack) Fritz, Trudy Balboni and Jean Campbell.
 During the mid fifties famous eventing personalties like Denis Glaccum, Roger Haller, Lana Du Pont, Donnan Sharp, and Dr. Mary Alice Brown were among the hundreds who got their initiation into eventing in that lovely valley.

 Alexander Mackay-Smith, as Editor of The Chronicle of the Horse, and as a director of the USET was in a strong public position to push for promotion of combined training events.
 He didn't feel that the AHSA and USET were doing enough to promote eventing and so it was Mackay-Smith's urging and his influence, according to Jack Fritz, that ultimately led to the meeting in Illinois where the USCTA was born.